Childhood Cancer Awareness Month 2025: Here’s How You Can Help

 8. Start a workplace fundraiser for childhood cancer research, education, or advocacy

-For Childhood Cancer Awareness Month, team up with colleagues to support pediatric cancer research, education, and advocacy through a fundraising program.
-Crowdfunding simplifies fundraising, enabling you to collect funds from friends, family, and coworkers with ease.
+For Childhood Cancer Awareness Month, form a team with some colleagues to raise funds for pediatric cancer research, education, and advocacy through a fundraising program.
+The crowdfunding model makes it more convenient to get donations from your friends, family members, and colleagues.
 Call a meeting and start a fundraiser.
-You can even set up your own child cancer week and do fundraising events regularly at your workplace.
+You can even set up your own Child Cancer Week and do fundraising events regularly at your workplace to benefit childhood cancer treatment initiatives.

 9. Donate to a childhood cancer nonprofit